warmlyyours/kri/content/post/Kitchens-New-Role-Covid-19.md

 date: 2020-10-12
 author: Kitchen Remodel Ideas
 image: /img/newRole/mom-spending-time-with-baby-in-cozy-kitchen-at-hom-VNBC7PN.webp
-description: "Now more than ever, the kitchen is more than just an area to gather around the dinner table.
-It's become a multipurpose area transforming the heart of the home to command central.
-The coronavirus lockdown has reconnected us with our homes but in ways, we are unaccustomed."
+description: "Now more than ever, the kitchen is more than just an area to gather around the dinner table."
 tags:
   - Essentials
   - Furniture